Xzar-x/ShadowMap/README.md

 To install ShadowMap and its dependencies, follow these steps:

 1. Download the scripts:
-   Download totalsubfinder.sh and install.sh to your local machine.
+   Download shadowmap and install.sh to your local machine.
 2. **Make the installer executable:**
    chmod \+x install.sh

 3. **Run the installer:**
-   sudo ./install.sh
+   ./install.sh

    The installer will check for required tools (ffuf, gobuster, subfinder, amass, httpx, waybackurls, katana, hakrawler, paramspider, jq, curl, nmap).
 If any are missing, it will prompt you to install them using apt or go install/pip.
    **Note:** For Go-based tools (subfinder, httpx, waybackurls, katana, hakrawler), ensure you have Go installed.
 The installer will inform you if Go is missing.